 - supervised visits with birth families at a neutral location

-Find out what it's like from people who have adopted a baby or very young child through early permanence, with our Concurrent Planning adoption stories.
+Find out what it's like from people who have adopted a baby or very young child through early permanence, with our Early Permanence stories.

 If you’re unsure whether early permanence is for you - or have further questions, our social workers will be happy to help so please get in touch.
 Meeting other carers is also part of the preparation for those who are seriously considering the scheme and making an application.
 So, let us know if this is something you would like to explore and we can help you decide if it's right for you.